 Selecting which information deserves attention can be tricky, and very often, the user is abandonned at this step.

-In our table example, we can of course discover some patterns just by reading the numbers in the cells, but it's hard because it requires a lot of mental work to visualize these abstractions: "this number is greater than this one and this one and... and this one seems to be linked to this one, but that's not true for this dimension and...".
+In our table example, we can of course discover some patterns just by reading the numbers in the cells.
+But it's hard because it requires a lot of mental gymnastic: "this number is greater than this one and this one and... and the evolution of this one seems to be linked to this one, but that's not true for this dimension and...".

 In the same way that numbers are symbols that wrap the complex abstractions that are quantities, we need something to help us to "preprocess" relevant information in this other kind of complex abstraction that is relationship between quantities.
 We need to be able to gain some knowledge from the data.